twowaits/SDE-Interview-Questions/Facebook/README.md

 (To store them, we should store the value and index of those indexes that have a non-zero value, and then finding the dot product is very straight forward).
 - You have an array of n elements, and a sum.
 Check if any 2 elements in the array sum to the given sum.
 - Given an array A[] of N numbers and another number x, determine whether or not there exist three elements in A[] whose sum is exactly x.
+-You are a product manager and currently leading a team to develop a new product.
+Unfortunately, the latest version of your product fails the quality check.
+Since each version is developed based on the previous version, all the versions after a bad version are also bad.
+Suppose you have n versions [1, 2, ..., n] and you want to find out the first bad one, which causes all the following ones to be bad.
+You are given an API bool isBadVersion(version) which returns whether version is bad.
+Implement a function to find the first bad version.
+You should minimize the number of calls to the API.

 ----
 <b name="coding">Coding round questions</b><br/>